Puyallup, Washington: Art

+Events

+Puyallup also hosts part of the annual Daffodil Parade alongside Tacoma, Sumner, and Orting.
+The parade includes floats that are covered in daffodils or are themed to reflect the spring season.

+The Puyallup Main Street Association produces a local farmers' market that is open on Saturdays from April to October.
+It is held at Pioneer Park and along nearby streets and includes live entertainment.
+An associated holiday market opens in December.
+The Puyallup Farmers' Market is one of the largest farmers' markets in the state.

 Washington State Fair

 Puyallup is home to the Washington State Fair.
-It is one of the ten largest U.S. state fairs, attracting over one million people each year.
-The city itself is built around the Puyallup Fairgrounds, which can be seen prominently from neighboring South Hill.
-The fair traditionally runs for 21 days in September; there is also a "Spring Fair" which takes place for four days in April.
-The fair serves as an anchor for local businesses and restaurants.
-Previously named the "Puyallup Fair", it received its current name in 2013.
-"Do the Puyallup" has been its long-standing promotional slogan.
+It is one of the largest U.S. state fairs, attracting over one million people each year.
+The fair traditionally runs for several weeks in September; there is also a "Spring Fair" which takes place for four days in April.
+The Puyallup Fairgrounds is used for other events during the offseason.
+The Washington State Fair was originally the "Puyallup Fair" until it was renamed in 2013; "Do the Puyallup" has been its long-standing promotional slogan.

 During World War II, the Puyallup Fairgrounds became the Puyallup Assembly Area (euphemistically referred to as "Camp Harmony") and were used as an internment camp for United States citizens or residents of Japanese descent or origin.

-Daffodil Festival parade

-Puyallup also hosts and is origin of the annual four-part Daffodil Parade, which takes place every year in Tacoma, Puyallup, Sumner, and Orting.

-The parade includes many groups and has many floats, most of which are covered in daffodils, or are themed in the daffodil season.
-Most of the local junior high and high school marching bands also march.
-Car clubs, veteran groups and also some businesses are a part of the parade.
+Historic buildings and sites

 Antique district

-Puyallup is known for its myriad antiques stores, many of which are located next to each other on the main north–south street of Meridian.
-Puyallup is one of many cities and towns in Washington that contains an 'old-fashioned' downtown shopping area.
+Puyallup is known for its antiques stores, many of which are located next to each other on the main north–south street of Meridian.